United States invasion of Afghanistan: Battle of Tarinkot

-Fall of Kunduz
+Siege of Kunduz and alleged Pakistani airlift

 Task Force Dagger's attention focused on the last northern Taliban stronghold, Kunduz.
 As the bombardment at Tora Bora grew, the Siege of Kunduz continued.
 General Daoud and ODA 586 had initiated massive coalition airstrikes to demoralize the Taliban defenders.
-After 11 days of fighting and bombardment, Taliban fighters surrendered to Northern Alliance forces on November 23.
+After 11 days of fighting and bombardment, Taliban fighters surrendered to Northern Alliance forces on 23 November.
 Shortly before the surrender, Pakistani aircraft arrived to evacuate intelligence and military personnel who had been aiding the Taliban's fight against the Northern Alliance, including Taliban and al-Qaeda leaders.
 The details of the airlift are disputed.
 Investigative reporter Seymour Hersh alleged that up to five thousand people were evacuated, while Karzai stated that, "even the Americans did not know who got away."
 The United States government denied that the airlift occurred, with Secretary Rumsfeld saying, "neither Pakistan nor any other country flew any planes into Afghanistan to evacuate anybody."